-Our progress in the second half has brought about record flooring turnover and record profit but it has been a difficult year.
-Growth has been hard won and the end result is a satisfying one.
+Our progress in our centenary year has brought about record flooring turnover and record profit against a difficult market backdrop.
+Growth has been hard won and the final result is satisfying given the continued strength of sterling.

-Our UK position as market leader continues and the UK growth of 7% has been the bedrock of the year's results.
-Europe continues to represent a sizeable portion of our business (some 43%) and it is pleasing to note that this has grown by 3% in markets that, overall, are still largely showing no growth.
-There were continued, and anticipated, difficulties in the Australasian market but going forward the outlook looks to be more positive.
+We have consolidated our position as UK market leader and UK growth of 10% has been the bedrock of the year's results.
+This has been a fine performance and our factory in Teesside continues to be crucial to UK growth.
+Europe continues to represent a sizeable portion of our business (some 40%) and it is pleasing to note that this has grown by 5% in local currency.
+Our Australian business has improved on the disappointing results of the last two years and in local currency increased turnover by 15%.